CraryPrimitiveMan/awesome-with-star/awesome/egeerardyn_awesome-LaTeX.md

 ## Tutorials

 - [The (Not So) Short Introduction to LaTeX2e](http://mirrors.ctan.org/info/lshort/english/lshort.pdf) - Very comprehensive introduction to LaTeX.
-- [Begin LaTeX in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) - Brief intro to LaTeX for beginners that helps you use LaTeX with ease. :star:2115
+- [Begin LaTeX in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) - Brief intro to LaTeX for beginners that helps you use LaTeX with ease. :star:2117
 - [Getting to Grips with LaTeX](https://www.andy-roberts.net/writing/latex) - Complete guide going through the majority of things you need to know about LaTeX.
+- [LaTeX introductions in languages other than English](https://tex.stackexchange.com/questions/84384/latex-introductions-in-languages-other-than-english/84385) - Collection of introductions in many languages.

 ## Books